alanrogers/eghop/src/suggested.md

        Initiative).
 Here, we show that the risk is conferred by a genomic segment of ~50 kb that is inherited from Neandertals and occurs at a frequency of ~30% in south Asia and ~8% in Europe."

-1. [Immel et al. 2019.][immel19:biorxiv] Neolithic genomes reveal a distinct ancient HLA allele pool and population transformation in Europe.

-    * Studied 42 late-Neolithic genomes from the Wartenberg culture of Europe.
-A high percentage--40%--of their ancestry was from hunter gatherers, and their HLA alleles were unlike those of modern Europeans.
-The authors argue that their immune systems were specialized for defense against viruses.

-1. [Zen, Huber, Davies, and Lohmuller, 2020][zen20:biorxiv] Greater strength of selection and higher proportion of beneficial amino acid changing mutations in humans compared to mice and Drosophila melanogaster.

-    * "We use improved modeling of weakly deleterious mutations and the demographic history of the outgroup species and ancestral population and estimate that at least 20% of nonsynonymous substitutions between humans and an outgroup species were fixed by positive selection.
-This estimate is much higher than previous estimates, which did not correct for the sizes of the outgroup species and ancestral population."

 1. [Zeberg, et al. 2020.][zeberg20:mbe] The Neandertal Progesterone Receptor.